 Titebond vs Gorilla vs Elmers – Wood Glue Head-to-Head

-This is what most professionals use, and for good reason.
+This is what most professional woodworkers use, and for good reason.
+The Titebond lineup gives you options for every situation.

 Gorilla Wood Glue

-Slightly thicker consistency.
-Some people prefer this for vertical surfaces, others find it harder to spread on big panels.
+The Gorilla PVA has a slightly thicker consistency than Titebond.
+Some woodworkers prefer this for vertical applications because it does not run as much.
+Others find it harder to spread evenly on large panel glue-ups.
 Water resistant.
-Longer open time (~10 min) which helps on complex assemblies.
+Longer open time at about ten minutes, which helps on complex assemblies.

-Cheaper.
-Fine for light-duty stuff and craft projects.
-Their Max version is water resistant and works well enough for hobbyist work.
+Cheaper than the other two.
+Fine for light-duty stuff and craft projects where ultimate strength is not critical.
+Their Max version adds water resistance and works well enough for hobbyist work and general woodworking.

 Keep Titebond Original around for most work.
-Get Titebond III for anything outdoor or food-contact.
-Use Elmer’s or cheap PVA for jigs and test pieces.
+It is affordable, reliable, and available everywhere.
+Get Titebond III for anything outdoor or food-contact related.
+Use Elmer’s or cheap PVA for shop jigs and test pieces where premium glue is wasted money.

 David Chen